Sustainability: Confusion and greenwashing

 Sustainability has a reputation as a buzzword.
-Confusion and mistrust can result when the terms sustainability and sustainable development are used in ways that are contradictory to more widely accepted conceptualizations.
-Therefore, a clear explanation of how the terms are being used in a particular situation is important.
+People may use the terms sustainability and sustainable development in ways that are different to how they are usually understood.
+This can result in confusion and mistrust.
+So a clear explanation of how the terms are being used in a particular situation is important.

-Greenwashing is the practice of deceptive marketing by a company or organization by providing misleading information about the sustainability of a product, policy, or other activity.
+Greenwashing is a practice of deceptive marketing.
+It is when a company or organization provides misleading information about the sustainability of a product, policy, or other activity.
 Investors are wary of this issue as it exposes them to risk.
 The reliability of eco-labels is also doubtful in some cases.
-Ecolabelling is a voluntary method of environmental performance certification and labelling that is attached to food and consumer products.
-The most credible eco-labels are those that are developed with close participation from all relevant stakeholders.
+Ecolabelling is a voluntary method of environmental performance certification and labelling for food and consumer products.
+The most credible eco-labels are those developed with close participation from all relevant stakeholders.